pzivich/Delicatessen/docs/Examples.rst

     data['Y'] = 0.5 + 2*data['X'] - 1*data['Z'] + np.random.normal(loc=0, size=n)
     data['C'] = 1

 As with all the preceding estimating equations, there are multiple ways to code these.
-Since linear regression involes matrix manipulations for the programmed estimating equations to return the correct format for ``delicatessen``, we highlight two variations here.
+Since linear regression involves matrix manipulations for the programmed estimating equations to return the correct format for ``delicatessen``, we highlight two variations here.

 First, we present a for-loop implementation of the estimating equation